devgustavojs/codeleap-challenge/README.md

 [Access the project](https://codeleap-challenge.vercel.app/feed)
 ### About:
-This is a React challenge that has a login page and a feed to post and edit your post.
+This is a React challenge that has a login page and a feed to post, edit and delete your post.

 ### Features: